Community Philosophies

 We share and cultivate an abundance mindset.

-We strive to serve all members, including those from diverse populations that often navigate academic structures not built by or for us.
-Practices that lead towards a more equitable, diverse, inclusive, and accessible academia benefit everyone.
+We strive for inclusive excellence.
+Practices that lead towards a more equitable, inclusive, and accessible academia benefit everyone.

 In practice, this means that we work to: